The Angel on the High Street

 a refugee from the Diggers’ failed Utopia at Wellingborough

-Spurred by this dark and wondrous new-fangled brew
+Spurred on by this dark and wondrously new-fangled brew

 we talked and argued and laughed for hours

-Our corner of the shop soon became known as Dreamers’ Corner
+Our corner of the shop soon became known as Gabbers’ Corner

 Given that Jacob observed both the Hebrew and the Christian Sabbaths